krinton/ComputerNetorkProject/README.md

 # ComputerNetorkProject
 Data Analytics for Inferring Probing Activities

-This project was done for Computer NEtwork Project class for Fall 2018, FAU (DR. Bou-Harb)
+This project was done for Computer Network Project class for Fall 2018, FAU (DR. Bou-Harb)

 For this Project I used PHP as a front end and phpMyAdmin as a back end, hosted on the local host using WAMP server on my local computer.